Russia reports new record of daily COVID cases | Health

 - Russian Federation

-Russia reported a record daily number of COVID-19 cases on Tuesday as the Omicron variant of coronavirus spread across the country, authorities said.
+Russia reported a record daily number of COVID-19 cases on Thursday as the Omicron coronavirus variant spread across the country, authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)